Still have questions? Leave a comment

 D. Insert scene and page breaks

-Scene breaks and page breaks are crucial for readers to re-orient themselves while reading your book.
+Scene breaks and page breaks are crucial for readers to reorient themselves while reading your book.
 Insert a scene break whenever there’s a significant change in the point of view, time, or location.
 This can be a simple flat line or an elegant little design, based on your preference.

 Page breaks help you start each new chapter on a new page, acting as visual buffers.
 They’re integral to the structural organization of your book, so don’t forget them!
+Additionally, section breaks can be used within chapters to indicate different sections without starting a new chapter.

 #6 Embellish chapter headings